Odizinne/BigPictureTV/README.md

 This Python project automates switching between a monitor and a TV when launching Steam Big Picture on Windows.

+⚠️This application is designed for dual screen setup (monitor + TV).
+It might not work with more than 2 screens⚠️

 ![image](https://github.com/user-attachments/assets/890e2c2a-5302-4ee3-b212-a2ba0dbe8a39)

 ## Download